hzzhughes/hzzhughes.github.io/content/post/build-your-blog.md

 ## Template: PaperMod

-Templates help you build your website with some predefined styles.
-This greatly simplifies the process of building one's own website.
+Templates help you build your website with some predefined styles, which greatly simplifies the process of building one's own website.

 The template we use here is [PaperMod](https://github.com/adityatelange/hugo-PaperMod).
 You can preview one of its demo [here](https://adityatelange.github.io/hugo-PaperMod/).